oasis-open/openc2-jadn-software/metaschema-jadn.md

 > * markup data types

 JADN has three kinds of Classes (nodes):
-* simple data types (the same xsd simple types as Metaschema)
+* simple data types (the same xsd simple types as Metaschema, plus restriction-based model-defined types.)
-* complex data types (containers with fields)
+* complex data types (containers with fields.)
-* complex class types (containers with fields including id/key)
+* complex class types (containers with fields including id/key.)

-JADN does not address structured prose text
+JADN does not yet address structured prose text; it is unknown whether such text can be modeled as logical values and losslessly round-trip serialized.

 ## Questions